War of the Portuguese Succession: Claimants to the throne

-Instead, Ranuccio's aunt Catherine, Duchess of Braganza, claimed the throne, very ambitiously, but failed.
+Instead, Ranuccio's aunt Catherine, Duchess of Braganza, claimed the throne but failed.
 Catherine, Duchess of Braganza was married to Duke John I of Braganza (descendant in male line from Afonso, 1st Duke of Braganza, an illegitimate son of John I of Portugal), who himself was grandson of the late Duke James of Braganza, also a legitimate heir of Portugal, being the son of infanta Isabella of Portugal, sister of Manuel I and daughter of infante Ferdinand, Duke of Viseu, second son of King Duarte I. The Duchess also had a son, Dom Teodósio of Braganza, who would be her royal heir and successor to the throne.
 The Duchess's claim was relatively strong, as it was reinforced by her husband's position as one of the legitimate heirs; thus they would both be entitled to hold the Kingship.
 Moreover, the Duchess was living in Portugal, not abroad, and was not underage, but 40 years old.
 Her weaknesses were her sex (Portugal had not had a generally recognized reigning queen) and her being the second daughter, there thus existed a genealogically senior claimant.

 Coat of Arms of Philip II of Spain as King of Portugal.

 According to the old feudal custom, the line of succession of the Portuguese throne would have been: